 Proprietary vehicle to target solid tumors

 Besides many potential applications in research use, protein delivery in vivo holds great therapeutic potential.
 The well-known bacterial preference to replicate at the site of solid tumors allows us to employ the bacteria as vehicle for delivery of therapeutic proteins into tumor cells.
 T3 Pharmaceuticals has developed and optimized a proprietary bacterial vehicle that has a strong preference to accumulate in solid tumors when administered from a distal site.
-At the site of the tumor, the bacteria are able to multiply while they get cleared by the immune system in healthy tissue.
+At the site of the tumor, the bacteria are able to multiply while in healthy tissue they are cleared by the immune system.
 The accumulation of bacteria in tumor tissue in combination with the efficient delivery of therapeutic proteins forms the basis for the next generation cancer therapy.

 Further information: T3 Pharmaceuticals